giantswarm/docs/src/content/general/architecture/capi/index.md

 ## Giant Swarm Platform

-The Giant Swarm Platform is based on the API of the management cluster.
+The Giant Swarm platform is based on the API of the management cluster.
 The main reason is that Kubernetes has become the de-facto standard for managing infrastructure in a modern way.
-Its extensibility makes it easy to transform a cluster in a Platform with a secret sauce that makes the experience great.
+Its extensibility makes it easy to transform a cluster in a platform with a secret sauce that makes the experience great.

 Our platform let's customers manage (workload) clusters and applications in a Cloud Native fashion.
 Following is an explanation of the bootstrapping process of a cluster, how it is managed throughout its lifecycle and which cluster components run based on its role (i.e. workload cluster or management cluster).